rtCamp/Frappe-Manager/docs/commands/switch.md

 **Options**:

-* `--previous`: Roll back to the previously deployed image, with migrate disabled.
+* `--previous`: Roll back to the previously deployed image, with migrate disabled.  [default: false]
 * `--migrate/--no-migrate`: Force or skip bench migrate for this run, overriding the bench config.
 * `--restore-db`: Also restore the DB dump taken during the deploy you are undoing.
-This REPLACES the current database: the dump drops and recreates every table, so everything written since that deploy is lost. fm asks you to confirm before importing.
+This REPLACES the current database: the dump drops and recreates every table, so everything written since that deploy is lost. fm asks you to confirm before importing.  [default: false]
 * `-y, --yes`: Accept the --restore-db overwrite without being asked.
-The only way to restore a dump unattended, and the only thing this flag skips.
+The only way to restore a dump unattended, and the only thing this flag skips.  [default: false]
-* `--keep`: After a successful deploy, prune old releases keeping the newest N (minimum 1; see fm prune).
+* `--keep INTEGER`: After a successful deploy, prune old releases keeping the newest N (minimum 1; see fm prune).
 * `--rolling/--no-rolling`: Force or disable the rolling web swap; the default is automatic whenever the overlap is safe.
 Forcing it is only safe when both versions run against the same database schema.

 ## Examples